-Spend a fantastic day by the beach filled with swimming, snorkelling and if you‘re daring you can try extreme sports like parapente.
+Spend a fantastic day by the beach filled with swimming, snorkeling and if you‘re daring you can try extreme sports like parapente.
 Yep, you‘ll probably see people paragliding over Myrtos beach so don’t get scared if you see them landing on the beach.
 Lay your towel on the beach, lie down and let the sound of the waters clear your mind while getting a beautiful suntan.
-This is the life!
+This is life!

 After enjoying a couple of hours on the beach, it’s time to get back on the road again.

 Explore the charming village of Assos

 Assos is one of the most picturesque villages in Kefalonia, built around the peninsula of Assos.
 As you start heading downwards towards Assos, witness the gorgeous scenery of the whole area and especially its traditional Ionian architecture.
 The main square of Assos is called Paris and you‘ll spot a plaque dedicated to France, which helped rebuild the village after the earthquake that took place years ago and destroyed most of the village.